 If you’re visiting or living in China, you’ve got to get yourself to the Great Wall … but how in the world are you supposed to do that?

 Alright, you’ve planned your trip to China and #1 on your list is seeing the Great Wall in person — it’s amazing, but can be a bit daunting to get there.
-It’s actually kinda far away from Beijing so it’s not like you can just hop on the metro to get there, unlike all the other favorite sites to see in this bustling city.
+It’s actually kind of far away from Beijing so it’s not like you can just hop on the metro to get there, unlike all the other favorite sites to see in this bustling city.

 But don’t worry, you can totally explore the Wall as long as you do a bit of planning.
-Before you head off, here’s what you need to know.

 We touched on this before, but the Wall isn’t right next to the Pearl Market, Tiananmen Square or any of the other must-visit sites in Beijing.
 So, you are going to need at least a full day to go see it — 2-3 hours to get there (round trip, maybe longer) and a few hours to get 1,298 pictures of you standing on this incredible world wonder.

 Oh, and here’s what to do with all of your travel pics.

 Where you want to go on the Wall is also going to make a difference when you think about how much time to block out for site seeing and how to get there.
 This blog post outlines the different sections of the wall, so take a look if you need a refresher.
 Most ILP volunteers head to Mutianyu because it’s less crowded and has gorgeous mountains surrounding the wall.
 Plus, you can also ride a toboggan all the way down off this section of the wall, which is pretty rad.